danny-fla/Python-Roulette/README.md

 1. Python Installation:
    - Ensure that you have Python 3.x installed on your system.
 If not, you can download and install Python from the official Python website (https://www.python.org).
 2. Required Dependencies:
-   - This Roulette game relies on the 'colorama' library for colored text output.
+   - This Roulette game relies on the 'colorama' library for coloured text output.
 You can install it using pip, the Python package installer.
      Open a command prompt or terminal and execute the following command: pip install colorama
 3. Download the Game Files: